-A portfolio of live products across health, trades, automotive and property — each one designed, built, deployed and operated by one person.
+Live products across health, trades and automotive — each one designed, built, deployed and run by one person.
+These are platforms I own and operate, not case studies.

 An AI women's health and fitness platform with a Claude-powered coach at its centre — pregnancy and postpartum care, NHS-aligned symptom triage, nutrition and barcode scanning, and continuous glucose monitor integration.
 Built for web and shipped to mobile via Capacitor.